The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces

-is the well-known Hartree-Fock approximation, where $n_{i \lambda}^{\sigma}=\int_{-\infty}^\infty d\omega f(\omega) \textrm{Im}g^{\sigma}_{i \lambda }(\omega)$ is the occupation of the orbital $\lambda$ of spin $\sigma$ at the atom $i$; $f(\omega)$ is the Fermi function. $\Sigma^{\sigma (1)}_{i \lambda }$ is local in time, i.e. frequency independent.
-It therefore represents a one-electron potential producing only a shift of the non-interacting energy levels.\\ The derivation of the second order contributions is presented in the Appendix.
-It follows previous derivations seen in literature\cite{li.li.00}, and in particular Refs.~\cite{tr.du82,alig.06}.
-However, while those papers consider a single-orbital model~\cite{alig.06} or an average interaction $U$ (Ref.~\cite{tr.du82}), we maintain a multi-orbital description including the complete four-index interaction.
-The resulting $\Sigma^{\sigma (2)}_{i \lambda }(\omega)$ is presented in Eqs. (\ref{eq:sigma2_1}) and (\ref{eq:sigma2_2}).
-It can be split into its real and imaginary part.
+is the occupation of the orbital $\lambda$ of spin $\sigma$ at the atom $i$; $f(E)$ is the Fermi function. $\Sigma^{\sigma (1)}_{i \lambda }$ is local in time, i.e. energy independent.
+It therefore represents a one-electron potential producing only a shift of the non-interacting energy levels.\\ The second order contribution can be split into its real and imaginary part.
 The imaginary part is given by \begin{widetext}

 \end{widetext} where